 - a.
 Items that can be CN-labeled: - Purchased combination-type foods that contribute significantly to the meal, but creditability data cannot be determined by the ingredient label. - b.
 Yield data from the Food-Buying Guide for Child Nutrition Programs (FBG), Program Aid 1331, is used for calculating a CN-labeled product's contribution toward meal pattern requirements.
 (Using yields from the FBG will help ensure that various meat/meat alternate items, regardless of cooking methods used or the addition of other ingredients, will be nutritionally equivalent.) - c.
-CN-labeled product will have the following information printed on the principal display panel of the label: - Product name - Ingredient listing in descending order of predominance by weight for all ingredients - Inspection legend for the appropriate inspection - Establishment number (for meat, poultry, and seafood items only) - Manufacturer's or distributor's name and address - CN label statement
+CN-labeled product will have the following information printed on the principal display panel of the label: - · Product name - Ingredient listing in descending order of predominance by weight for all ingredients - Inspection legend for the appropriate inspection - Establishment number (for meat, poultry, and seafood items only) - Manufacturer's or distributor's name and address - CN label statement - d.
+CN label statement must be an integral part of the product label and must include the following information: - CN logo, which is a distinctive border around the CN statement